MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/pixels.md

 As you can see, the `CanvasSize` property of the `SKCanvasView` and the `Size` property of the `SKImageInfo` value are consistent in reporting the pixel dimensions.
 The `Height` and `Width` properties of the `SKCanvasView` are Xamarin.Forms properties, and report the size of the view in the device-independent units defined by the platform.

-The iOS 7 simulator on the left has 2 pixels per device-independent unit, the Android Nexus 5 in the center has 3 pixels per unit, and the Nokia Lumia 925 on the right has 2.25 pixels per unit.
-That's why the simple circle shown earlier looks about the same size on the iPhone and Windows phone, but is smaller on the Android phone.
+The iOS 7 simulator on the left has 2 pixels per device-independent unit, and the Android Nexus 5 in the center has 3 pixels per unit.
+That's why the simple circle shown earlier has different sizes on different platforms.

 If you'd prefer to work entirely in device-independent units, you can do so by setting the `IgnorePixelScaling` property of the `SKCanvasView` to `true`.
 However, you might not like the results.
 SkiaSharp renders the graphics on a smaller device surface, with a pixel size equal to the size of the view in device-independent units.
 (For example, SkiaSharp would use a display surface of 360 x 512 pixels on the Nexus 5.)
 It then scales that image up in size, resulting in noticeable bitmap jaggies.